• Skip to main content

 Tara Teaspoon

-This delicious honey baked ham is great for a crowd.
-The simple spice rub and honey glaze is all it takes to make a perfect roast ham for the holidays or a family dinner!
+This delicious honey glazed ham is great for a crowd.
+The simple spice rub and honey glaze is all it takes to make a perfect roasted ham for the holidays or a family dinner!

 Print Recipe Pin Recipe